Malta is landscapes like no other & elegant architecture.

 If you choose to drive to the airport, you’ll find a choice of seven car parks, which are all easily available from the terminal by foot or via the free courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 Many people like to enjoy a meal at the airport before their flight, so we have an awesome array of cafés, bars and restaurants for you to choose from.
-We’ve got favourites like Wetherspoon and All Bar One, and if you’re travelling with children, Frankie & Benny’s and Giraffe both do a great children’s menu.
-We’ve got a variety of coffee shops too, or for something a little stronger, Bottega Prosecco Bar is a great place to toast to your holiday.
+We’ve got favourites like Wetherspoon and Factory Bar and Kitchen, and if you’re travelling with children, Giraffe do a great children’s menu.
+We’ve got a variety of coffee shops too.

 We’ve got five airport lounges , where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly, so why not take advantage and pre-book your entry?